The Founding of HARC

 In 2009, HARC branched out from the Coachella Valley Community Health Survey and began to offer customized research and evaluation services for other organizations.
 Through these services, HARC shares the advanced expertise of their researchers with organizations who otherwise would go without reliable data.
 These services include program evaluation, needs assessments, data analysis, workplace wellness services, and much more.
 In 2009, HARC began offering these services with a single client.
 In 2010, this expanded to 5 clients, and then doubled to 10 in 2011.
 This trend continued, such that in calendar year 2014 HARC had 18 active clients.

-HARC’s work spans many diverse fields, all with the common theme of improving lives.
+Because of this expertise, HARC’s work spans many diverse fields, all with the common theme of improving lives.
 For example, HARC conducted a community health needs assessment of the LGBT community in the Coachella Valley to identify their needs for programs and services.
 HARC’s evaluation of the Boys & Girls Clubs of Coachella Valley’s “Healthy Habits” program allowed them to demonstrate the success of their program and obtain funding to continue the program.
 ACT for MS had great data on hand about how their programs help people with multiple sclerosis, but did not have the expertise to turn it into actionable information until HARC analyzed it and created a report describing their program’s effectiveness.
 HARC has served clients from coast to coast, assisting with projects big and small.

 As key members of the local health community, HARC staff have given numerous invited presentations to educate the community, including events such as the Inland Empire Healthy Cities Symposium, California State University’s Disadvantaged Communities Center Conference, and the Coachella Valley Health Collaborative’s Mental Health Summits, among others.